 Students have the right to have access to the College policies that affect them.
 The College is committed to providing students with a balanced and fair system of accountability and dispute resolution.
 Accordingly, students will be provided appropriate procedural standards that are administrative in nature and should not be equated with procedures used in civil or criminal court.

 Students’ rights also include those outlined in Student Rights and Freedoms [link] and other published College policies.
-Violation of College policy, including but not limited to the Student Conduct Code, may result in forfeiture of such rights when necessary to preserve the safety of the College community or to achieve the orderly execution of the educational mission of the College.
+Violation of College policy, including but not limited to the Graduate Student Conduct Code, may result in forfeiture of such rights when necessary to preserve the safety of the College community or to achieve the orderly execution of the educational mission of the College.

 Along with rights come certain responsibilities.
 Students at the College are expected to act consistently with the values of the College community to preserve a safe and vibrant environment that encourages scholarship and personal growth.